In this post, I’m about to give you some of the best pieces of life advice I have ever received that changed my life. Enjoy!

 Why is it a good idea to read a lot?
-Well, for one thing, you become smarter!
-Books give us access to some of the greatest minds and ideas that ever lived – we can learn from great people that we wouldn’t otherwise have access to any other way than through their books.
+Well, you become smarter!
+Books give us access to some of the greatest minds and ideas that ever lived—we can learn from great people we wouldn’t otherwise have access to any other way than through their books.

 In the words of Jim Rohn, ‘The difference between where you are now and where you will be in five years time will be found in the quality of the books you’ve read.’

-4. Don’t ever stop learning and growing as a person
+4. Never stop learning and growing as a person